The Barbados flag is comprised of three equal, vertical parts. The outer panels are ultramarine and the center panel is gold.

 Our National flag is one of greatest symbols of independence and we, as Bajans, are very proud to fly it and don its colors.

 Visit Google for photos of the Barbados Flag.

 Blue to the left and to the right with yellow in the middle.
-In the middle over the yellow is the Broken Trident of Barbados.
+In the middle of the yellow is the Broken Trident of Barbados.